validatedid/VIDchain-demo-v2/implementations/vidchain-university/vidchain-university-frontend/README.md

 Create your *.env* file copying *.env.example* and update *REACT_APP_BACKEND_URL* parameter with the backend of this demo url (see **vidchain-university-backend**).
 This parameter must be updated with the enpoint where **vidchain-university-backend** can be found.
 In *.env.example* the backend is tunneled through ngrok to the localhost running the backend as well.

-Once you have cloned this repository and updated the parameter mentioned above, you can run the demo by either running node or building and starting a container.
+Once you have updated the parameter mentioned above, you can run the demo by either running node or building and starting a container.

 ### Node